k21971/EvilHack/doc/evilhack-changelog.md

 - Use erac for racial priests and shopkeepers
 - Fix: racial priests race not matching alignment
 - More robust version of could_twoweap()
+- Add SERVERSEED option to obfuscate hash functions on servers